sighupio/fury-kubernetes-on-premises/examples/playbooks/README.md

 # Install phases

-The install phases are ordered, and each playbook has the order of the phases in the file name.
+The install phases are ordered, and each playbook has the order in which it should be run in the file name.

 ## Initialize PKI